rambleraptor/api-linter/docs/index.md

       --enable-rule stringArray         Enable a rule with the given name.
                                         May be specified multiple times.
       --ignore-comment-disables         If set to true, disable comments will be ignored.
-                                        This is helpful when strict enforcement of AIPs are necessary and proto definitions should not be able to disable checks.
+                                        This is helpful when strict enforcement of AEPs are necessary and proto definitions should not be able to disable checks.
       --list-rules                      Print the rules and exit.
 Honors the output-format flag.
       --output-format string            The format of the linting results.